rbisdorff/Digraph3/docSphinx/pearls.rst

 ..
 [5] The :py:class:`~votingProfiles.RandomLinearVotingProfile` constructor provides a *DivisivePolitics* flag (*False* by default) for generating random linear voting profiles based on a divisive polls strucure

 ..
-[6] The example was proposed in 2005 by *D. Bouyssou* when discussing the necessity or not of a *Rubis* best choice recommendation to be internally stable --pragmatic principle *P3*-- [BIS-2008p]_
+[6] The example was proposed in 2005 by *D. Bouyssou* when discussing the necessity or not of a best choice recommendation to be internally stable --pragmatic principle *P3*-- [BIS-2008p]_

 ..
 [7] A solution is provided under the name *enigmaPT.py* in the *examples* directory of the Digraph3 resources